CTS-Python-simulation-program/Simulations/README.md

 and as for the simulation, the random points are plotted inside the box, and these will generate according to the length and width of the box and to check if a point is inside the square or the cirlce, the following logic is used:

+Mathematical Prespective:

+if the distance between the center of the circle and the point is less than the radius of the circle, then the point is inside the circle. if the point is inside the square, then the point is inside the square.

+we can show the above logic in the following code:

 > task_1/sysFiles/core.py (core.py contains the logic for the simulation)
 ```python
     if (